MKoriya/imdb_clone/README.md

 ```

 ### Note
-Due to limitation of Heroku we won't be able to run test cases on server as it only allows one database per application. so to run test cases you can clone repository and run command `pytest` from root directory.
+Due to limitation of Heroku we won't be able to run test cases on server as it wont allows us to create another temporary testing database. so to run test cases you can clone repository and run command `pytest` from root directory.

 ##